Pungyeon/required/README.md

 }
 ```

 In this function we will iterate all the fields of our struct contained in the given `reflect.Value`.
 For each field, we will check if the `Type()` is equal to our required `String` type.
-If it is, then we will continue to check the values in the `checkRequiredValue`.
+If it is, then we will continue to check the values in the `checkRequiredValue` function.
 If the value is not a required type, we will check whether it's a struct.
-If it is, we will recursively invoke our `CheckStructIsRequired`, but if it isn't we will just continue our for loop.
+If it is, we will recursively invoke our `CheckRequiredStructs`, but if it isn't we will just continue our for loop.
 So, the only thing we have left to look at is our `checkRequiredValue` function:

 ```go
 func checkRequiredValue(vo reflect.Value) error {